Mission, Technology and Business

 In general, a metamaterial is "an artificially created material with properties not found in nature.”
 For example, electromagnetic metamaterials with a negative refractive index are famous as the first instance.
 Since this was realized by a structure smaller than the wavelength of electromagnetic waves, the term "metamaterial" was coined to refer to "a material whose properties are given by a microstructure."

 Our technology is a kind of acoustic metamaterial that allows us to freely design sound absorption performance.
-We liken this technology to the haiku of Matsuo Basho (1644 - 1694), one of Japan's greatest haiku poets (Shizukesa ya iwa ni shimiiru semi no koe ("閑さや岩にしみ入る蝉の声")/The stillness: penetrating the rock a cicada's cry ), and we call it "iwasemi" (iwa ("岩") means "rock" and semi ("蝉") means "cicadas").
+We liken this technology to the haiku of Matsuo Basho (1644 - 1694), one of Japan's greatest haiku poets (Shizukasa ya iwa ni shimiiru semi no koe ("閑さや岩にしみ入る蝉の声")/In stillness, the sound of cicadas sinks deep into the rocky cliffs.), and we call it "iwasemi" (iwa ("岩") means "rock" and semi ("蝉") means "cicadas").

 Even though electromagnetic waves and sound waves are different physical phenomena, they can commonly be treated as abstract expressions such as signal analysis and wave equations, and our wave control technology is characterized by its broad applicability where the knowledge we have gained in electromagnetic waves can also be applied to the handling of sound waves and vice versa.